Child sexual abuse: Asia

 In Taiwan, a survey of adolescents reported 2.5% as having experienced childhood sexual abuse.

+In China, although the prevalence of CSA is not low, ranging from 9% to 18%, most cases are not disclosed or reported in official national statistics.
+According to reports published by the NGO Protection of Girls, only 2,952 cases of CSA were publicly reported in the media from 2013 to 2021, involving approximately 5,500 child victims, while Peking University's "PKU Law" database recorded over 17,000 cases from 1991 to 2018.

 In Uzbekistan, the UK Ambassador Craig Murray wrote that the government, under president Islam Karimov, used child rape to force false confessions from prisoners.

 Pacific

 According to UNICEF, nearly half of reported rape victims in Papua New Guinea are under 15 years of age and 13% are under 7 years of age while a report by ChildFund Australia citing former Parliamentarian Dame Carol Kidu stated 50% of those seeking medical help after rape are under 16, 25% are under 10 and 10% are under 8.

 Additionally, a study found that men with a history of victimization, especially having been raped or otherwise sexually coerced themselves, were more likely than otherwise to have participated in both single-perpetrator and multiple-perpetrator non-partner rape.
 57·5% (587/1022) of men who raped a non-partner committed their first rape as teenagers.